MicrosoftDocs/quantum-docs-pr/articles/user-guide/using-qsharp/control-flow.md

 ## If, Else-if, Else

-The `if` statement supports conditional execution.
+The `if` statement supports conditional processing.
 It consists of the keyword `if`, a Boolean expression in parentheses, and a statement block (the _then_ block).
 Optionally, any number of else-if clauses can follow, each of which consists of the keyword `elif`, a Boolean expression in parentheses, and a statement block (the _else-if_ block).
 Finally, the statement can optionally finish with an else clause, which consists of the keyword `else` followed by another statement block (the _else_ block).